AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 ggsave("residuals_map.png", width = 10, height = 8, dpi = 300)
 ```
 ![OLS Residual Map](residuals_map.png)
-Figure 9.
-Map of residuals from OLS regression, visualizing the differences between observed fire occurrences and those predicted by temperature.
+*Figure 9.
+Map of residuals from OLS regression.* This map visualizes the differences between observed fire occurrences and those predicted by temperature.
 This map highlights areas where the model performs well (low residuals) and where discrepancies exist (high residuals).
 While intermediate in the analysis pipeline, this step provides critical insights into spatial heterogeneity, paving the way for further refinement or localized analysis.